Eczbek/xieite/docs/namespaces/types/name.md

 &nbsp;

 ## Description
-Gets the string name of a type.
-Allows compile-time evaluation.
+Gets the string name of a type at compile-time.

 &nbsp;